 The one thing you don’t want to do when trying to resolve a video import problem is install a codec pack.
 This may seem like a great idea but it rarely helps and often leads to more trouble.
 Focus on the individual video causing the problem, rather than attempting system-wide changes that could have unforeseen results.

 You may never run into a video that ProShow doesn’t like, but if you do just remember to stay calm and take it one step at a time.
 There is a solution out there for every problem.
 And don’t forget, we’re always here to help!
-Give us a ring or email 7-days a week!
-1-800-377-4686 or email us.
+Give us a ring at 1-800-377-4686 or email us.